Toward Black Hole Stars: supermassive black hole growth in nuclear clusters via stellar-object and gas accretion: Gravitational-wave background

 ${\rm A}=\{\rm WD,\,NS,\,BH\}$ and $h_0$ is the reduced Hubble's constant.
 The sum is over undetectable $\tilde{\cal N}_{\rm A}$ captures with $\rm SNR<10$, by convention.

 The resulting SGWBs are shown in Fig.~\ref{fig:sgwb} (thick lines).
-The WD capture background peaks at deciHz and are observable with an $\rm SNR>10$ when compared with the corresponding LGWA PLS~\citep{Ajith:2024mie} and LISA PLS~\citep{Schmitz:2020rag} for $T_{\rm obs}=4\,\rm yr$.
-For comparison, we also show the background from massive black-hole mergers under two seeding scenarios~\citep{Caliskan:2025esi}.
-While the BH and NS backgrounds have $\rm SNR<10$ within four years, there are still thousands of captures within $z<6$ with LISA.
+The WD capture background peaks at dHz and are observable with an $\rm SNR>10$ when compared with the corresponding LGWA Power-Law integrated Sensitivity~\citep[PLS;][]{Ajith:2024mie} and LISA PLS~\citep{Schmitz:2020rag} for $T_{\rm obs}=4\,\rm yr$.
+For comparison, we also show the background from massive BH mergers under two seeding scenarios~\citep{Caliskan:2025esi}.
+While the BH and NS backgrounds have $\rm SNR<10$ within $\rm 4\, yr$, there are still thousands of captures within $z<6$ with LISA.
 Finally, the SGWB from inspirals is undetectable.